physicsKnight/MCTS-Minimax/README.md

-# MCTS-Minimax hybrid for Chess
+# MCTS-Minimax hybrid AI for Chess

+Monte-Carlo Tree Search and Minimax hybrid with alpha-beta pruning that can be used for any two player baord game.

 ## Running the app:
 1. Install python: `https://www.python.org`